 They thrive in the dark areas of your software supply chain where software component and vulnerability analysis are blind to software tampering.
+Unpacking and analyzing the depths of a compiled software binary brings the following hidden risks to light.

 Third-party libraries, precompiled components, and static dependency linking can hide vital information from your software bill of materials, making it difficult to find years-old, known vulnerabilities within your application.